 QUEENSLAND BOOKBINDERS’ GUILD ANNUAL COMPETITION

 The guild competition is an annual competition for members.
-A Traditional Book . the title of which is a committee decision.
-The text will be available early in the calendar year, we keep the cost as low as possible.
+A Traditional Book , the title of which is a committee decision.
+The text will be available early in the previous calendar year, after the AGM ,we keep the cost as low as possible.

 Entries are due in March of each year, and the winner will be announced at the following AGM.
 The entries will be on display at this time.